scaleway/serverless-scaleway-functions/README.md

       # Deprecated: number of simultaneous requests to handle
       # Please use scalingOption of type concurrentRequests instead
       # maxConcurrency: 20

+      # ID of the private network to attach the container to
+      privateNetworkId: "3fd741d4-f686-4afc-bcea-d720c695748f"
 ```

 ## Supported commands